marcglasberg/fast_immutable_collections/docs/info_suggestions.md

 4. Don’t provide any methods that give external access to internal mutable fields.

-5. Don’t provide any methods that change any fields, except if you make absolutely sure those changes have no external effects
+5. Don’t provide any methods that change any fields, except if you make it absolutely sure those changes will have no external effects
    (this may be useful for lazy initialization, caching and improving performance).

-_Note:_ There should also be a 6th rule stating that the class should be `final` (in the Java sense), but in Dart it's impossible to prevent a class from being subclassed.
-The problem is that one can always subclass an immutable class and then add mutable fields to it, as well as override public methods to return changed values according to those mutable fields.
+ **Note**: There should also be a 6th rule stating that the class should be `final` (in the Java sense), but in Dart it's impossible to prevent a class from being subclassed.
+The problem here is that one can always subclass an immutable class and then add mutable fields to it, as well as override public methods to return changed values according to those mutable fields.
 This means that in Dart it's impossible to create strictly immutable classes.
-However, you can make it as close as possible to the real thing by at least not invoking overridable methods from the constructor (which is Dart means not invoking public non-static methods).
+However, you can make it as close as possible to the real thing by at least *not* invoking overridable methods from the constructor (which, in Dart, means *not* invoking public non-static methods).

 <br>